apicolet/brevo-mcp/README.md

 ## Security

-Never commit your Brevo API key to version control.
-Always use environment variables for sensitive configuration.
+- Keep your API keys safe and never commit them to version control
+- Use environment variables or the secure config section in Claude Desktop for sensitive data
+- The MCP server only handles communication between Claude and Brevo - no data is stored locally